WhatDanDoes/progressive-audio-recorder-and-automatic-transcriber/README.md

 ## Basic Functionality

-This is a web application _augmented_ by a native Android photo-taking app.
-Photos taken with the `basic-photo-economizer` are reduced in size for transmission (e.g., from 5MB to about 400kB, typically).
+This is a Progressive Web Application.
+It uses cameras when available and defaults to simple file upload when not.
+Photos taken with this app are reduced in size for transmission.
 Upon submission, the economized photo can be found in the agent's personal photo album, whereupon it may be _deleted_ or _published_ to the public photo roll.
-Though a cool proof-of-concept, this augmented web application meets few expectations of a contemporary photo-sharing platform (e.g., there's nothing crediting the photographer on the main roll, and nothing to allow a photo to be flagged or removed).
-This short-comings will be addressed as the app incorporates Identity services.
+Authenticated agents can _like_, comment, or flag photos.
+Currently, only one agent may post to the public photo wall.
+There is currently no facility in place for following other accounts.
+This functionality may be deployed via Auth0 (continued below...)

-## Auth0 Enhanced Functionality (in progress)
+## Auth0 Enhanced Functionality

 The Identity platform handles authentication and basic organization structuring.
 The `auth0-photo-server` is ideally suited to consume the services it currently offers and will likely reveal shortcomings in the process.
 At the time of writing, agents with varying permission levels can create _teams_ and arrange those under _organizational_ umbrellas.
 This by itself mirrors the expectation that an agent might invite others to contribute to a photo album, or be granted permission to publish photos to the public roll.